List of Fairfax County Public Schools middle schools: Mark Twain Middle School

 Mark Twain Middle School (Region 3, grades 7–8), is located south of Alexandria.
 It feeds into Thomas A. Edison High School.
 The school has 837 students.
 The school is named after the writer Mark Twain.

 Twain students are assigned to teams of approximately 125.
 Each team is coordinated by the four core teachers (from English, mathematics, science and social studies), a school counselor and an administrator.
-They are the Panthers, Patriots, Pirates, Cavaliers, Wolverines, Eagles, Hawks, and Lancers.
+They are the Highlanders, Patriots, Pirates, Cavaliers, Hokies, Spartans, Panthers, and Lancers.

 Mark Twain Middle offers the Gifted and Talented program, Special Education program, and ESOL.

-As of June 2005, the school's racial/ethnic breakdown was 15% Asian, 18% black, 22% Hispanic, 40% white, and 5% other.
+As of 2024, the school's racial/ethnic breakdown was 13% Asian, 17% black, 32% Hispanic, 30% white, and 8% other.